jroettenbacher/phd_base/README.md

 Merge the resulting minutely files with `smart_merge_minutely_files.py`.
 Finally, calibrate the measurement with `smart_calibrate_measurment.py`.
 The resulting calibrated files are saved in the `data_calibrated` folder.
+As a final step the calibrated files can then be converted to netCDF with `smart_write_ncfile.py`.

 ### 1.1 smart.py